 Born in Uruguay, guitarist Magdalena Duhagon has performed in the United States, Canada, Europe, Middle East and South America, giving concerts in cities like Paris, Berlin, Warsaw, Alexandria, Cairo, Beyrouth, Amman, Prague and Amsterdam.
 She has performed at Halls such as the Terrace Theater of the Kennedy Center in Washington DC, the Cairo Opera House and the Wallenstein Palace in Prague, where she was soloist with the Czech Philharmonic Chamber Orchestra.
-She has also been soloist with the Philharmonic Orchestra of Montevideo, Uruguay.
+She has also been soloist with the Philharmonic Orchestra of Montevideo, Uruguay, the Pan American Symphony Orchestra from Washington DC and Cantigas and ProCantare choirs in Maryland, USA.
 Her performances have been broadcast by the National Polish Radio and worldwide by the Voice of America, and she has been interviewed for Radio France and for International News Agencies as EFE and AFP.
 Articles about her work have appeared in international classical guitar magazines such as Classical Guitar from United Kingdom and Gendai Guitar from Japan.
 The Washingtonian Magazine (USA, september 2014) named her as “one of the notable guitarists recommended for lessons”.

-Duhagon is classical guitar Professor at George Washington University and at American University in Washington DC and has given Master classes at the Guitar Festival of Ireland, at the Conservatoire D’Alexandrie in Egypt and at the Catholic University of America in Washington DC.
+Duhagon was Classical Guitar Professor at George Washington University and at American University in Washington DC and has given Master classes at the Guitar Festival of Ireland, at the Conservatoire D’Alexandrie in Egypt and at the Catholic University of America in Washington DC.
 In 2005 she was a member of the National Orchestral Institute at Maryland University under famous conductor Gerard Schwartz.

 Ms. Duhagon won First Prize at the first-ever competition organized by the Uruguayan "Luis Tróccolli" Cultural Foundation in 1996.
 She also won first prizes as well as scholarships from the Uruguayan Society of Performers (SUDEI), the Uruguayan Guitar Society, The Association of Music Students (AEMUS) and Jeunesses Musicales of Uruguay.